 Does your company sponsor internships?
 If so, why?
 And if yours doesn’t, why not?
 Here’s everything you should keep in mind during the process for mutual success.

 Internships are NOT about getting coffee and donuts, running errands or busy work.
 The National Association of Colleges and Employers provides these guidelines for internships.
 Most soon-to-be college graduates want to participate in internships to provide “real-world” experience for their resumes, hoping that it will help them get their first job after graduation.
 Many companies offer internships hoping to scout prospective talent before it reaches the job pool.
+Of course, it is one of the processes of hiring.
+Normally, they do analyse the candidate’s experience, background (like the national criminal history check nsw), and career prospects before employing the right person.
 Some companies even develop academic/professional partnerships with colleges and universities to ensure they get to “pick from the tree, not from the barrel.”

 But if scouting potential talent is the only reason your company offers internships, then you’re missing out on the many benefits internships offer to your current employees.
 And if your company doesn’t offer internships, here are some reasons why you should consider offering them.